 Please check over your costume at your collection.
 Any issues must be reported to us within 4 hours of collection.
 Any problems with your costume please call us on 0141 370 1986 or 07515695973 or email the office info@splashinflatables.com

-Please read the following carefully
+Please read the following carefully:

 Please check the size of the mascot costume will fit the person who will be wearing it.
 Wearing a costume too small will tear the zips and seams.